data-catering/data-caterer-docs/docs/docs/guide/scenario/batch-and-event.md

 From the above CSV schema, we see note the following against the Kafka schema:

 - `account_number` in CSV needs to match with the `account_id` in Kafka
-    - We see that `account_id` is referred to in the `key` column as `field.name("key").sql("content.account_id")`
+    - We see that `account_id` is referred to in the `key` field as `field.name("key").sql("content.account_id")`
 - `year` needs to match with `content.year` in Kafka, which is a nested field
     - We can only do foreign key relationships with top level fields, not nested fields.
-So we define a new column called `tmp_year` which will not appear in the final output for the Kafka messages but is used as an intermediate step `field.name("tmp_year").sql("content.year").omit(true)`
+So we define a new field called `tmp_year` which will not appear in the final output for the Kafka messages but is used as an intermediate step `field.name("tmp_year").sql("content.year").omit(true)`
 - `name` needs to match with `content.details.name` in Kafka, also a nested field
-    - Using the same logic as above, we define a temporary column called `tmp_name` which will take the value of the nested field but will be omitted `field.name("tmp_name").sql("content.details.name").omit(true)`
+    - Using the same logic as above, we define a temporary field called `tmp_name` which will take the value of the nested field but will be omitted `field.name("tmp_name").sql("content.details.name").omit(true)`
-- `payload` represents the whole JSON message sent to Kafka, which matches to `value` column
+- `payload` represents the whole JSON message sent to Kafka, which matches to `value` field

 Our foreign keys are therefore defined like below.
-Order is important when defining the list of columns.
-The index needs to match with the corresponding column in the other data source.
+Order is important when defining the list of fields.
+The index needs to match with the corresponding field in the other data source.

 === "Java"